AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 composer require spatie/laravel-permission
 ```

-Install the migrations and settings for the Roles/Permissions package:
+Install the migrations and settings for the Roles/Permissions package (one line):

 ```shell
 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"